abarvalia/Java_NeuralNet/README.md

 # Java_NeuralNet
-This is my attempt at developing a simple XOR neural network in Java!
+I am very interested in machine learning, and this is my attempt at developing a simple artificial neural network that addresses the XOR problem in Java!